 It’s a good idea to stay in front of what your car will cost you, and have a good game plan for handling car maintenance costs.

-If you’ve been around the past three years, you’ve probably heard the name Dave Ramsey.
-The recession has popularized his teachings about saving, eliminating debt, and sound investing.
+If you’ve been around the past few years, you’ve probably heard the name Dave Ramsey.
+The ups and downs of the economy have helped popularize his teachings about saving, eliminating debt, and sound investing.
 Perhaps you’ve been curious about Dave’s Baby Steps, and whether or not you should give them a go.
-For those of you who aren’t familiar, here they […]
+For those of […]

 Over the last few months I’ve been added several staff writers to the Bible Money Matters site.
 The reason?
 I want to vary the content, bring in some different viewpoints, and make things interesting for the readers.
 I have a vision of making this site one of the go-to places in the blogosphere for Christian […]